0aoq/0aInterpreter/docs/md/guides/customs.md

 # Custom Commands

 Hello!
-Any javascript files within this /custom/ folder will be required and run so for support for custom commands.
+Any javascript files within the `package/exports/custom/` folder will be required and run for support for custom commands.
 Below is a description on how to create custom commands.

+Custom commands are loaded specifically from the `package/exports/custom/` folder, and any sub-directories of the folder will not be searched for custom files.

 ```ts
 // import from index.ts